-According to Datanyze, WooCommerce holds the top spot of e-commerce websites with more than 29.3% of the market share worldwide.
-Magento’s 4.2% market share puts it in fifth place.
+According to Datanyze, WooCommerce holds the top spot of e-commerce websites with more than 28.51% of the market share worldwide.
+Magento’s 3.25% market share puts it in seventh place.
+(Market share data cited was as of June 25, 2020.)
 Don’t confuse these statistics with those I shared earlier about Wordpress.
 These statistics are specific to e-commerce platforms, while the Wordpress statistics were for content management systems.

 How important should market share be to you?
 Well, it’s a clear indication of what others have decided when faced with a similar choice.
 While it’s more likely that WooCommerce will be a better fit, your unique circumstances may indicate otherwise.

 The market shares of WooCommerce and Magento can vary quite a bit by country.
 WooCommerce doesn’t always have top honors, but it consistently ranks higher than Magento.
 For example, in the United States WooCommerce drops to the 2nd spot with 23.9% market share, and Magento rises to the 6th spot with 3.0%.

 The gap between WooCommerce and Magento may narrow significantly depending on where you’re located.
 This may be explained by the availability of platform related resources in your country of operation.